malthee/evolutionary-diffusion/README.md

 Image results will be saved in your Google Drive in the folder `evolutionary`.
 Each generation creates a new folder where the images will be saved in.
 You can change the folders in the notebook.

+Sometimes Google Collab causes dependency problems which break the notebook.
+If you have any issues executing this in a Collab environment, please do not hesitate to create a new issue.

 ## Example - Creating the most Aesthetic Image

 ### Optimizing for Aesthetics using the Aesthetics Predictor V2 from LAION with a GA and SDXL-Turbo